FelixOnline/xelif-export-ghost/README.md

+# Xelif to Ghost exporter

+> Exports articles, pages and images from [Xelif](https://github.com/FelixOnline/xelif), our custom-built Twill-based
+> CMS for importing into [Ghost](https://ghost.org).

-# xelif-export-ghost
+# Setup

 Create a file called `mysql-config.json` in the same directory as this `README` file.
 The content should look something like this, amended with credentials as appropriate.

 ```json
 {